Texas vs. Penn State: Odds, spread, over/under - NCAA Tournament Second Round

 Texas vs. Penn State Odds, Spread, Over/Under

-See the odds, spread and over/under for this matchup across different sportsbooks.
+See the odds, spread and over/under for this matchup at several sportsbooks.

 |Favorite